alejandroFMA/proyecto-frontend/README.md

 To get the project up and running on your local machine, follow these steps:

-1. Clone the repository to your local machine (git clone h(https://github.com/alejandroFM(proyecto-frontend)
+1. Clone the repository to your local machine git clone - https://github.com/alejandroFM/proyecto-frontend

 2. Open the `index.html` file in your web browser to view the website.

 ## Future Implementations

  **Favorite Lists Management:** Users will be able to create and manage their own lists of favorite games, allowing for quick access and personalized game libraries.

 **Advanced Search:** An advanced search feature will be implemented to filter games by multiple criteria such as publisher, developer, release date range, game mechanics, and user ratings.